9 Benefits Of Doing Prenatal Yoga

 A growing pregnant belly places increasing stress on a mother's body, typically resulting in an increased lower back curve.
 Added pressure on our hips causes them to tighten, while growing breasts can affect the upper back, neck and shoulders.
 Yoga is an excellent way to relieve physical tension and unwind painful knots.

 The deep breathing that takes place during prenatal yoga allows the nervous system to relax into its parasympathetic mode.
 This stress-relieving state helps with digestion, improves sleep and mood, regulates blood pressure, and optimizes the immune system.
 And when mom is calm, baby is calm.

 Focused breath work is an important part of yoga, and having this practice under your belt can be very helpful during labor.
 Breathwork allows you to be more comfortable with being uncomfortable, helping you to relax into the discomfort and trust your body rather than resist.

-6. Connecting with the baby
+6. Connect with the baby

 When you practice prenatal yoga it allows you to slow down and focus your attention on your body, increasing your awareness of what's going on inside you.
 Many women find that this gives them a greater sense of connection to the growing child within.

-7. Helps with circulation
+7. Help with circulation

 Many women love the sense of community that comes from practicing prenatal yoga in a group.
 Practicing alongside other women who understand what you are going through can be quite comforting.